 Natural or cultured pearls

 Natural fibers such as cotton, silk, wool, hemp, flax and linen

 Other natural materials including coral, amber, feathers, fur and untreated leather

 The Commission also "preliminarily determines that the following metals and alloys do not exceed the ...
 300 ppm lead content limits under section 101(a) of the CPSIA provided that no lead or lead-containing metal is intentionally added":

 Precious metals: gold (at least 10 karat), sterling silver (at least 925/1000), platinum, palladium, rhodium, osmium, iridium and ruthenium

 Unfortunately, the CSPC seems to have geared their legislation for testing factory-made finished jewelry being imported into the United States from large businesses overseas.
-They've failed to take into account thousands of US artisans and crafters who 1) don't have the same overhead as large factories and 2) might be using components that have already been tested, either by the parts manufacturer or by the distributor.
+At the time this article was written, they've failed to take into account thousands of US artisans and crafters who 1) don't have the same overhead as large factories and 2) might be using components that have already been tested, either by the parts manufacturer or by the distributor.
 Even more unfortunate is that the CPSC's initial assessment about the impacts of testing requirements on small businesses concludes that "the proposed rule would not have a significant impact on a substantial number of small entities."

 We're all in favor of keeping children safe.
 Let's hope that the US government and US crafters can continue having a dialogue that will fix prohibitive, and possibly unnecessary, costs built into the current law!